Partial Hospitalization Program at Cedar Hill in Massachusetts

-At Cedar Hill, this program runs Monday through Friday from 9 a.m. to 3 p.m. or Monday through Thursday from 5:30 p.m. to 8:30 p.m.
+At Cedar Hill in Massachusetts, this program runs Monday through Friday from 9 a.m. to 3 p.m. or Monday through Thursday from 5:30 p.m. to 8:30 p.m.
 Treatment typically involves individual therapy, group therapy, psychiatric care, and skills-building exercises.
+The average length of stay in the program is two to four weeks.

 Partial hospitalization is a treatment program designed for individuals who need more intensive care than traditional outpatient therapy but do not require 24-hour inpatient hospitalization.
 It serves as a bridge between inpatient care and outpatient services, offering patients a higher level of care in a structured and supportive environment while allowing them to return home at the end of the day.